-We can start service in your name as early as the next business day after completing a utility application.
+We can start service in your name as early as the next business day after completing a Tenant Utility Application.
 The application must be completed in full and signed by both the tenant and landlord.
 The completed application must be submitted along with a cop of your valid driver's license or state ID to start all services.

 Starting Services - Owners